Action Engine: Automatic Workflow Generation in FaaS: Workflow Generator

 \subsection{Parameter Classification}

-Each node $n_i$ has input parameters $\{p_{i1},p_{i2},\dots,p_{ik}\}$.
-Parameter Classification classifies each parameter $p_{ij}$ as either a direct user input or an output from a previous sub-task.
-Let $O$ denote the set of semantic descriptions of output parameters from the previously executed nodes.
-The classification of parameter $p_{ij}$ of node $n_i$ considers both $p_{ij}$ and $O$.
-The result is the type $t_{ij}$:
+Let $\{p_{i1},p_{i2},\dots,p_{ik}\}$ be the set of parameters for the function of node $n_i$.
+Parameter Classification uses LLM to classify each parameter $p_{ij}$ as either a direct user input or an output from a previous sub-task.
+Let $\theta$ denote the set of semantic descriptions of output parameters from the previously executed nodes.
+The classification of parameter $p_{ij}$, denoted $t_{ij}$, is performed based on $\theta$, as shown in Equations~\ref{eq:class} and \ref{eq:class2}.